qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 ![Figure 3.13 Program (in...](images/page_186_vector_431.png)
 *Figure 3.13 Program (in pseudocode) to illustrate the importance of binding rules.
 One might argue that deep binding is appropriate for the environment of function older than threshold (for access to threshold), while shallow binding is appropriate for the environment of procedure print person (for access to line length).*

-## 3.6.1** Subroutine Closures**
+3.6.1** Subroutine Closures**

-#### Deep binding is implemented by creating an explicit representation of a refer-

-#### encing environment (generally the one in which the subroutine would execute

-#### if called at the present time) and bundling it together with a reference to the

-#### subroutine.
-The bundle as a whole is referred to as a closure.
-Usually the sub-

-#### routine itself can be represented in the closure by a pointer to its code.
-In a lan-

-#### guage with dynamic scoping, the representation of the referencing environment

-#### depends on whether the language implementation uses an association list or a
+Deep binding is implemented by creating an explicit representation of a refer- encing environment (generally the one in which the subroutine would execute if called at the present time) and bundling it together with a reference to the subroutine.
+The bundle as a whole is referred to as a* closure*.
+Usually the sub- routine itself can be represented in the closure by a pointer to its code.
+In a lan- guage with dynamic scoping, the representation of the referencing environment depends on whether the language implementation uses an association list or a

 ![Figure 3.14 Deep binding...](images/page_187_vector_225.png)
 *Figure 3.14 Deep binding in Python.
 At right is a conceptual view of the run-time stack.
 Referencing environments captured in closures are shown as dashed boxes and arrows.
 When B is called via formal parameter P, two instances of I exist.
 Because the closure for P was created in the initial invocation of A, B’s static link (solid arrow) points to the frame of that earlier invocation.
 B uses that invocation’s instance of I in its print statement, and the output is a 1.*